Revival (Selena Gomez album): Development

 Gomez discussed that her new material would reflect upon the "journey" she experienced since 2013, with Christina Garibaldi from MTV News assuming her comments were referencing her former relationship with Justin Bieber, and a period spent in rehab in 2014, among other subjects.
 In an interview with Ryan Seacrest in June, Gomez stated, it is about her "new-found confidence".
 Her voice coach also commented that the album was going to be "more adult, more feminine and more about Selena's experiences."

 Gomez stated that Revival offers insight into her perception of various experiences, further elaborating on its themes of kindness, having faith, heartbreak, the "passion of a relationship" as well as "being [her] own person".
 As the album's executive producer, she "wanted to know that every single song meant the world to me, whether I wrote it or not.
 For me, I had to discover what was going to separate me.
 I know that I'm not the world's greatest singer, but I do know that I have a unique tone.
 And I'm an actress—I love being able to translate everything I'm feeling inside through my voice and through the songs. [...]
 This whole record is extremely intimate."

 In an interview with Entertainment Weekly, Gomez stated that she was influenced by a wide range of artists growing up, from Janet Jackson and NSYNC.
 She commented that her main influence for the record was Christina Aguilera, specifically her 2002 release Stripped, which she cites as an exemplar of a "complete" album and inspired her own decision to tell a story through Revival.
 Gomez further commented on her life in the media: "Now, I'm in the place of my life where I released an album at 16—nobody's going to relate [to that].
 They're going to be like, 'Great, what are you singing about?'
-Because of how much my life was exposed, I almost had to utilize that for this record.
+Because of how much my life was exposed, I almost had to use that for this record.
 People can't say, 'You don't know what you're talking about.
 You haven't been through this.'
 It's like, you’ve all grown up with me at this point!"